rothauy/firstaid_v1/README.md

 User will need to sign up with the code 'v#&t8k' to access the application.
 Once, the user signs up, the account will has a user status, which mean that they can only submit the picture under Result tab.
 They have no privilege of adding new wound or edit existing wound.

+#### Login

+User will need to login to access the application functionality and to keep their previous scan history.

+#### Result Tab

+It only shows when the user login.
+Within the tab, there is a function that requires user to input a picture of their wound for the model to classify, then it will tell the user what type of wound they have and how to take care of that.
+It also keeps track of previous submission.

+#### Home/Classification

+This page showcases all the type of wounds that the model can classify and other information.

+#### Manage

+This page contains all user information.
+User can also edit their existing information, excluding email (PK).

+#### Logout

+This is a logout function that it clears user's token session.

 ## Other information

 AWS LINK: http://firstaidnodeangular-env.fddx9qwi8y.us-east-2.elasticbeanstalk.com/